x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-voice-mail/create-um-mailbox-policy.md

 ---

-# Create a UM mailbox policy
+# Create a UM mailbox policy in Exchange Online

 You can create a Unified Messaging (UM) mailbox policy to apply a common set of UM policy settings, such as PIN policy settings or dialing restrictions, to a collection of UM-enabled mailboxes.
 UM mailbox policies link a UM-enabled user with a UM dial plan and apply a common set of policies or security settings to a collection of UM-enabled mailboxes.
 UM mailbox policies are useful for applying and standardizing UM configuration settings for UM-enabled users.